-ART 1450 Art History I: Ancient through Medieval (4cr) ART 1460 Art History II: Renaissance through Modern (4cr) Any four-credit studio art course II.
-Electives: Students may choose twelve (12) credit hours from the following courses: ART 2190 Language of Photography (4cr) ART 2250 African American Art & Thought (4cr) ART 2260 Harlem Renaissance: Art & Politics in the Jazz Age (4cr) ART 3190 What Is American Art?
-(4cr) ART 3200 Art Now: Contemporary Art in a Global Context (4cr) ART 4840 Undergraduate Research in Art (2 credit hours maximum) PHI 2500 Philosophy & Art at Black Mountain College (4cr) PHI 2510 Philosophy of Art (4cr) Museum or gallery internship with approval of Art Department (4 credit hours maximum) Another four-credit elective, special topics course, or study abroad course with prior approval of the Art Department.
-3.2.02.3.3 Minor in Craft Paired with the study of studio art and complementary to majors in the sciences or humanities, the craft minor enables students to learn about the design, production and marketing of fine craft.
-The minor in craft gives students an opportunity to take studio art courses focused on craft practices and to gain additional experience in a craft medium through extensive service on one of Warren Wilson College's four craft crews: Blacksmith, 3D-Studio / Ceramics, Fiber Arts, or Fine Woodworking.
-Grades: Students must pass all courses at a grade of C or better to count toward fulfillment of the craft minor.
-In addition, students must maintain an overall GPA of 2.0.
-Total Credit Hours: To fulfill the minor requirements for art history, students must earn a minimum of 24 credit hours distributed in the following way: Requirements:

-I. Foundation Courses:

-ART 1160 Drawing I (4cr)

-ART 1120 3D Design (4cr)

-ART 2350 Thinking Through Craft (4cr)

-Another art history course may be substituted with approval from the Art Department
+ART 1160 Drawing I (4cr) ART 1120 3D Design (4cr) ART 2350 Thinking Through Craft (4cr) Another art history course may be substituted with approval from the Art Department

 II.
 Electives: Students may choose twelve (12) credit hours from the following courses:

 ART 1040 Introduction to Hand Building (4cr)

-ART 1050 Bookforms I (2cr)
+- ART 1050 Bookforms I (2cr)

-ART 1060 Introduction to Ceramics (4cr)
+- ART 1060 Introduction to Ceramics (4cr)

+- ART 1071 Introduction to Letterpress (4cr)

-ART 1080 Papermaking I (2cr)
+- ART 1080 Papermaking I (2cr)

-ART 1590 Printmaking on Fabric (4cr)

-ART 2000 Ceramics Studio (4cr)
+- ART 2000 Ceramics Studio (4cr)

-ART 2500 Bookforms II (2cr)

-ART 2710 Metal Sculpture (4cr)
+- ART 2710 Metal Sculpture (4cr)

 Museum, gallery, or other internship with approval of Art Department (4 credit hours maximum) Students may also choose other four-credit studio art electives, independent study, Special Topics, Visiting Artist Topics, or Study Away courses with approval of the Art Department.

 III.
-Work Requirement: In addition to the above credit hours, students must complete two years of service on one of the following craft crews:
+Work Requirement: In addition to the above credit hours, students must complete extensive service on one of the following crews:

-Blacksmith

-3D-Studio / Ceramics

-Fiber Arts
+Blacksmithing Ceramics Fiber Arts

-Fine Woodworking

-3.2.03 Biology
+3.2.03 - Biology

-Faculty: Kirk Adams, Paul Bartels, Amy E. Boyd, Mark Brenner, Liesl Erb, Jeffrey Holmes, Alisa Hove (Chair)
+Faculty: Kirk Adams, Paul Bartels, Amy E. Boyd, Mark Brenner, Liesl Erb, Jeffrey Holmes (Chair), Alisa Hove, Olga Milenkaya

-3.2.03.1 Program Overview

 The mission of the Biology Department is to ensure that students understand how a scientific approach to the natural world leads to both insight and an altered perception of the breadth and depth of life on our planet.
 This is done through reinforcing in students the knowledge, skills, and habits of thought that characterize the biologically trained mind.

 The goals of the Biology Department are the following:

-- 1. To ensure that every Biology major has a working and up-to-date knowledge of the fundamental concepts of biology.

-- 2. To provide a B.S. degree curriculum that will allow students to succeed in any standard graduate program or career in a biology-related field.

-- 3. To develop in its students--majors and non-majors--the skill of critical evaluation of scientific information and the ability to relate scientific concepts to real-world problems.

-- 4. To encourage in its students an appreciation of and respect for biodiversity and natural systems.
+- 1. To ensure that every Biology major has a working and up-to-date knowledge of the fundamental concepts of biology. - 2.
+To provide a B.S. degree curriculum that will allow students to succeed in any standard graduate program or career in a biology-related field. - 3.
+To develop in its students--majors and non-majors--the skill of critical evaluation of scientific information and the ability to relate scientific concepts to real-world problems. - 4.
+To encourage in its students an appreciation of and respect for biodiversity and natural systems.

 Through a broad, rigorous academic study of the living world within the context of a liberal arts education, the Biology Department awards two degrees: a B.S. in Biology and a B.S. in Conservation Biology.
 Courses in the Biology program emphasize the process of gathering scientific information and building knowledge based on critical evaluation of experimental observation.
 The Biology major allows students to explore a broad range of biological disciplines and scales of organization (ranging from molecules to ecosystems), as well as the opportunity to explore one of several specialized areas in greater depth.
-The Conservation Biology major is designed for students wishing to specialize in conservation-oriented research, with the intent to pursue graduate school in the natural sciences and/or work as conservation scientists in academia, government, or the private sector.
-All students majoring in Biology and Conservation Biology follow a program of study that provides a broad fundamental understanding of all areas of the life sciences as well as chemistry and mathematics.
+The Conservation Biology major is designed for students wishing to specialize in conservation-oriented research, with the intent to pursue graduate school in the natural sciences and/or work as conservation Biology follow a program of study that provides a broad fundamental understanding of all areas of the life sciences as well as chemistry and mathematics.
 In addition, all students conduct an independent research project on a topic of their choosing and present their findings to the College in the form of the Natural Science Undergraduate Research Sequence (NSURS).

-3.2.03.2 Major in Biology, B.S.
+3.2.03.2 - Major in Biology, B.S.